hbctraining/reproducibility-tools/lessons/04_GitKraken.md

 <img src="../img/2.new-pre_commit_readme_change.png" width="700" align="center">

 Again, you'll see our timeline has changed to include this commit.
-Now also stage the changed code file, include a meaningful change message, and click Commit.
+Now, stage the changed R file and include a meaningful change message, and click Commit.
 Our timeline should now contain these two serial commits:

 <img src="../img/2.new-post_serial_commit_changes.png" width="700" align="center">

 There may be times, however, when we wish to ensure that we save a coordinated set of changes.
-For example, if we want to make coordinated changes to multiple files it makes sense to make the changes and then stage (add) and commit all together (**atomic commit**).
+For example, if we want to make coordinated changes to multiple files it makes sense to make the changes and then stage (add) and commit all the updated files all together (**atomic commit**).

 Let's say we want to update the code in the `scriplets.R` file to the following wherein we want to use the `util_functions.R` in the code.
 Remember that the `util_functions.R` is the Rscript file we left behind in the folder we had downloaded.